 Both journeys take around 30 minutes, and it’s an easy direct train from Perth so you may even prefer to take the train to avoid paying for parking in Fremantle (the parking ticket wardens are often around in Fremantle!).

 Trains depart every 10-15 minutes to Fremantle from Perth and a single fare will cost you around $5.
 Fremantle is the last stop on the Fremantle train line, which departs from platform 7 at Perth City Train Station.

 A lovely relaxing option to reach Fremantle is to actually take a scenic ferry cruise down the Swan River from Perth to Fremantle!

 As there are so many charming little corners of Fremantle to explore, Fremantle is best explored on foot.
 And getting around Fremantle by foot is easy as the sights are all fairly close to one another!

 Stroll past the historic buildings, wander the markets, listen to the live music, admire the street art and check out the busy cafes, bars and restaurants and admire the street art.
 It’s the ideal way to take it all in.

 If you prefer exploring by bike then you can hire bikes from the Fremantle Visitor Centre.

 Fremantle does also have the free Fremantle CAT bus which departs every 20 minutes during the day 7 days a week.
-However this is more of residential route into Fremantle City as opposed to a sightseeing bus around the city centre.
+However, this is more of a residential route into Fremantle City as opposed to a sightseeing bus around the city centre.